Suryanshjamwal/Sales-Insights/readme.md

 * More sales doesn't necessarily mean more profit which is true conversely as well.
 Trends of which can be seen on the interpretation of profit on quantity.
 This obscure disparity is a substantial effect of cumulative deductions from expenses, costs, and taxes.

-* To improve performance of the store, invest on marketing of high profit margin products as more sales is not the always the way to go.
+* To improve performance of the store, invest on marketing high profit margin products as more sales is not the always the way to go.

 * Better turnover can be achieved by emphasis on High ticket (low deductions and high profit margin) products.
-For low ticket products, focus more on reducing costs and taxes.
+For low ticket products, selling products inducing lower costs and taxes.